 I hope you enjoy your visit in Savannah!
 If you have any questions, feel free to DM me on Instagram: @katiewentthere

 A few weeks ago, my husband and I decided to take advantage of the 2018 Military Salute Disney tickets.
-We called it our belated honeymoon since we married the week after he graduated Coast Guard basic training.
 I hope this post will fill you in on a few military opportunities concerning Walt Disney World Orlando.
 Feel free to view the table of contents below and scroll straight to the information you are searching for.

 Although it changes every year, Disney has 5- day park hopper tickets available to active duty military for $246.
 They also offer 4-Day tickets for $226, but what’s $20 more at this point?
 That’s the price of a 2-day base ticket at the gate.
 2018 is also the first year that Disney offers this deal to DOD civilians as well.